-Upon approval of department chair, registration, and payment of the reinstatement fee, a graduate student is considered active for the current semester.
-Reinstated graduate students must re-apply for candidacy and may or may not be required to meet the program requirements which are in effect at the time of reinstatement.
+Upon approval of department chair, registration, and payment of the reactivation fee, a graduate student is considered active for the current semester.
+Reactivated graduate students must reapply for candidacy and may or may not be required to meet the program requirements which are in effect at the time of reactivation.
 Doctoral students may be required to select a new dissertation committee and/or topic.